How to Socialize Your Puppy

 Socialization

-Socialization is one of those buzzwords that people use all the time, but it doesn’t really mean what most people seem to think it means.
-For most, socializing your puppy, or even your adult dog, means simply taking them out and exposing them to lots of different people and other dogs.
-Unfortunately, often times little thought is put into how the puppy experiences these exposures.
+“Socialization” is one of those buzzwords people use frequently, but it doesn’t mean what most people think it means.
+For most, socializing your puppy, or even your adult dog, means simply taking them out and exposing them to different people and other dogs.
+Unfortunately, little thought is put into how the puppy experiences these exposures.

-This oversimplification of what socialization is supposed to be often leads people to put their puppies in situations that are completely overwhelming for them, which ends up having the opposite of the intended result.
-Instead of becoming a confident and well-adjusted dog, the puppy ends up becoming fearful of new experiences and reactive to other dogs and people.
+This oversimplification of what socialization is supposed to be often leads people to put their puppies in completely overwhelming situations, which ends up having the opposite of the intended result.
+Instead of becoming a confident and well-adjusted dog, the puppy becomes fearful of new experiences and reactive to people and other dogs.

-What socializing your puppy really means is introducing your puppy to new experiences and making sure that those experiences are positive.
+Socializing your puppy means introducing your puppy to new experiences and making sure that those experiences are positive.
 You want your puppy to feel safe and happy during each new experience.

 New experiences to introduce your puppy to: